James Peirce: Origins of the major controversy

-The controversy which wrecked Peirce's reputation, and broke the doctrinal accord of the old dissent, began at the end of 1716, when Lavington attacked he orthodoxy of Hubert Stogdon.
-In April or May 1717 Henry Atkins of Puddington, Devonshire, preaching for Peirce during his absence in London, sounded an alarm of heresy.
+The controversy which wrecked Peirce's reputation, and broke the doctrinal accord of the old dissent, began at the end of 1716, when Lavington attacked the orthodoxy of Hubert Stogdon.
+In April or May 1717, Henry Atkins of Puddington, Devonshire, preaching for Peirce during his absence in London, sounded an alarm of heresy.
 Peirce was asked (30 May) to preach on the atonement, and did so (2 June) in a guarded way, and on principles which differed from those of Trosse, his predecessor.
 On 15 July he joined Joseph Hallett II (1656–1722) and John Withers in giving a testimonial to Stogdon.
 At the 'assembly' in September he piloted Fox through his examination for license, refusing to require explications of scriptural terms.
 An expression in his Christmas sermon renewed the doubts of his soundness.
 In fact the danger of Arianism was a burning topic at the time.
 Sir Robert Price 'had spent most of his charge at the Exeter assizes against those errors.'

 At Exeter a self-elected body of thirteen laymen managed the finance of the three congregations.
 Early in 1718 a deputation from this body came to Peirce and his colleagues, asking them to 'assert the eternity of the Son of God.'
 Peirce complied; for a time complaint ceased, but it was revived during his absence in London (July and August).
 In September the 'Exeter assembly' resolved, after much debate, that each minister should make a personal declaration on the subject of the Trinity.
 All complied except Samuel Carkeet and two others, and all the declarations were accepted except that of John Parr of Okehampton, who merely quoted Ephesians iv.
 4–6.
 Lavington then drew up, as the general sense of the assembly, a short formula, which was carried by a large majority.

 The body of thirteen, not satisfied with a 'general sense,’ appealed to the Exeter ministers for individual assurances.
 Failing in this, they sought advice from five London ministers, including Edmund Calamy, who deprecated London interference, and suggested a consultation with neighbouring divines.
 Seven Devon ministers, headed by John Ball, were called in (19 January 1719).
 They corresponded on the case with their London brethren.
 Peirce also wrote to his London friends, among whom the most influential was John Shute Barrington.
 Barrington, an independent, was the parliamentary leader of dissent.
 He had defeated a presbyterian amendment to the bill for repealing the Schism Act which would have introduced a new test in regard to the Trinity, on the express ground of Peirce's alleged heresies.